ecotaxa/ecotaxa_py_client/docs/SamplesApi.md

 Sample Set Get Stats

-Returns **classification statistics** for the given set of samples.
+Returns **classification statistics** for each sample of the given list.
+One block of stats is returned for each input ID.
 EXPECT A SLOW RESPONSE : No cache of such information anywhere.

 ### Example